What is the objective of the 13 Stars Wellness Challenge?

 Challengers can earn points in the following categories:

-- Food (Earn 5 points for each day you eat paleo – up to 35 points for the week)
+- Food (Earn 5 points for each day you eat Paleo – up to 35 points per week)

-- Water (Earn 3 points per day for drinking at least 64 ounces of water per day – up to 21 points for the week)
+- Water (Earn 3 points per day for drinking at least 64 ounces of water per day – up to 21 points per week)

-- Workout points (Earn 5 points for each day you workout for up to 20 points for the week; consistent physical exercise for a minimum of 30 minutes outside of the gym also counts as a workout)
+- Workouts (Earn 5 points for each day you workout – up to 20 points for the week; consistent physical exercise for a minimum of 30 minutes outside of the gym also counts as a workout)

 - Cell phone detox (Earn 1 point per day for putting your phone down for 1 full hour during a time you would usually carry it around – up to 7 points for the week)